theskinofthings/theskinofthings.github.io/index.md

 ## Preliminary program and keynotes

 #### Monday 26 November
-Morning: Potentially session about art annotation and digital art histtory when sufficient attandees submit about this theme (will keep this website updated).
+**Morning**: Potentially session about art annotation and digital art histtory when sufficient attandees submit about this theme (will keep this website updated).

-Afternoon: Start of actual symposium with 3 keynotes introducting material depiction from 3 different angles: Art History (Jeroen Stumpel), Perception (Roland Fleming) and Computer Graphics (Adrien Bousseau).
+**Afternoon**: Start of actual symposium with 3 keynotes introducting material depiction from 3 different angles: Art History (Jeroen Stumpel), Perception (Roland Fleming) and Computer Graphics (Adrien Bousseau).

-Evening: Reception
+**Evening**: Reception

-##### Tuesday 27 November
+#### Tuesday 27 November
-Whole day: oral and poster sessions devoted to specific topics like texture, highlights, shading, colour, illumination, etc.
+**Whole day**: oral and poster sessions devoted to specific topics like texture, highlights, shading, colour, illumination, etc.

-Evening: Artist keynote (to be announced)
+**Evening**: Keynote (to be announced)

 #### Wednesday 28 November
 Morning: